-CHRISTCHURCH, New Zealand — A powerful earthquake collapsed buildings at the height of a busy workday in New Zealand's city of Christchurch, killing at least 65 people and trapping dozens Tuesday in one of the country's worst natural disasters.
+CHRISTCHURCH, New Zealand — A 6.3 magnitude earthquake struck one of New Zealand's biggest cities Tuesday at the height of a busy workday, toppling tall buildings and churches, crushing buses and killing at least 65 people in one of the country's worst natural disasters.

 "It is a just a scene of utter devastation," Prime Minister John Key said after rushing to the city within hours of the quake.
 He said the death toll was 65, and may rise.
 "This may be New Zealand's darkest day," he told TV One News.